Last Updated August 1 2019

 If you want something simple and easy to use, Atlist is a good app to try.
-It's not overloaded with unnecssary features— it's simple and straightforward.
+It's not overloaded with unnecessary features— it's simple and straightforward.
 It's useful as a way to quickly search for and add markers.
-It has no theme options at this point— so this it's simple but basic!
+It limited theme options at this point.

 Powerful, but has a steep learning curve.
 It's like Photoshop, but for creating maps.

 Learning Mapbox Studio is roughly equivalent to learning Adobe Photoshop or Premiere— you should expect that it will take some time.
 The big upside is that you’ll have access to some of the most powerful style editing of any map maker.

 Users looking for something simple and easy to use— for example to map the locations of their retail stores on their website— will want to look elsewhere.
 Mapbox Studio is overkill for this (plus it doesn’t include an “embed” option).

 Instead Mapbox Studio is best for users looking for a professional map creation tool.
 For example, Mapbox is used in those fancy Vox videos on Youtube.

 One important thing to know: Mapbox Studio is the only map maker in this article that does not use Google Maps.
 Instead Mapbox uses Open Street Maps, a free, open-source wiki map of the world.
 Because of this you might notice different results when you search for an address on Google Maps and on Mapbox— they use a completely different data set.